Graduateshotline

 RN to BSNRN license; 3 years of nursing education at one of the three Rochester area community colleges$1,200/credit hour

-DNP - 3 years but based on prerequisitesBSN/MSN; national certification in the chosen advanced practice specialty$1,700/credit hour
+DNP - 3 years but based on prerequisitesBSN/MSN; national certification in the chosen advanced practice specialty$1,740/credit hour

 University at Buffalo

-University at Buffalo at State University of New York is the number 1 public university in NY.
-The school capacity is around 430 students which makes it very competitive to get an admission.
+University at Buffalo at the State University of New York is NY's number 1 public university.
+The school's capacity is around 430 students, making it very competitive to get admission.
 Being a public university, the cost of tuition is way less compared to other top universities.

 ProgramPrerequisitesCreditsTuition